Story by: Norton Children's Hospital on March 2, 2017

 “When a child comes into the hospital and is diagnosed with diabetes, there are a lot of questions,” said Jaime Walker, MSN, R.N., CDE, the newly named Norah Price Diabetes Educator.
 “From how to measure blood sugars to how much insulin a child needs, the experience can be daunting.
 Education is what makes it possible for families to resume a normal life with Type 1 diabetes.”

-“Some children who are newly diagnosed are so sick that they require care in the ‘Just for Kids’ Critical Care Center at Norton Children’s Hospital,” said Michael B. Foster, M.D., pediatric endocrinologist in the Wendy Novak Diabetes Center at Norton Children’s Hospital and the University of Louisville.
+“Some children who are newly diagnosed are so sick that they require care in the ‘Just for Kids’ Critical Care Center at Norton Children’s Hospital,” said Michael B. Foster, M.D., pediatric endocrinologist in the Wendy Novak Diabetes Institute at Norton Children’s Hospital and the University of Louisville.
 “Luckily, Norah’s family knew something was wrong and sought answers before her condition got worse, and we were able to help them move forward to a life of managing her condition.”

 “We didn’t know what to ask so we asked everything and anything,” Price said.
 “We want others to experience this.
 Education is huge – there is so much we didn’t know when faced with the initial diagnosis of Type 1 diabetes.”

-“We’ve seen the number of children with Type 1 diabetes that we care for increase by more than 25 percent in just the past few years,” said Kupper A. Wintergerst, M.D., chief of Pediatric Endocrinology and director of the Wendy Novak Diabetes Center at Norton Children’s Hospital and the University of Louisville.
+“We’ve seen the number of children with Type 1 diabetes that we care for increase by more than 25 percent in just the past few years,” said Kupper A. Wintergerst, M.D., chief of Pediatric Endocrinology and director of the Wendy Novak Diabetes Institute at Norton Children’s Hospital and the University of Louisville.
 “While some of this is due to the expertise available here, we know that the incidence of Type 1 diabetes is showing no sign of slowing here or across the world.”

 Caring for children with diabetes, especially those who are newly diagnosed, requires a coordinated approach both in and out of the hospital.
 This starts with physicians, diabetes educators and caregivers in the hospital and continues with ongoing outpatient care by physicians, nurse practitioners, educators, nurses and care coordinators.

-“This gift from the Price Foundation will help our caregivers in the Wendy Novak Diabetes Center expand the care children with diabetes in our community receive,” said Lynnie Meyer, Ed.D., R.N., CFRE, chief development officer, Norton Healthcare.
+“This gift from the Price Foundation will help our caregivers in the Wendy Novak Diabetes Institute expand the care children with diabetes in our community receive,” said Lynnie Meyer, Ed.D., R.N., CFRE, chief development officer, Norton Healthcare.
 “This will be through additional educators and physicians who can immediately help care for families in every stage of diabetes.”